 Salt is essential for our health.
 It helps the brain and nerves perform imperative functions.
-It enables them to send electrical impulses and maintain fluid balance as well as muscle functions.
+It enables them to send electrical impulses and maintain fluid balance as well as regulate muscle functions.

 Dietary salts are generally harvested from two main sources.
-Either from mineral-rich salt mines like Kewra Salt Mine, located in Pakistan, or by evaporating seawater.
+Either from mineral-rich salt mines like Kewra Salt Mine, located in Pakistan or by evaporating seawater.

 To produce salt, water has to be evaporated from seawater or brine which is made by pumping water into rock salt deposits.
-Once the water is gone, remaining rock salt crystals are processed in different ways.
-Sometimes these crystals are treated with anti-caking additives so that they don’t lump together.
+Once the water is gone, the remaining rock salt crystals are processed in different ways.
+Sometimes these crystals are treated with anti-caking additives so they don’t lump together.

 But what is rock salt?
-Well, it is a common name for mineral “halite”.
+Well, it is a common name for the mineral “halite”.
 Apart from seasoning everyday meals, salt also serves as an excellent preservative by preventing bacterial growth.

 But not all salts are created equal.
 There are as many as nine types of salt that come with different nutrition values, tastes, and origins.
 Two of the most popular salts are Himalayan salt and kosher salt.
-While both of these salts are used for seasoning food, there are obvious differences we could find in kosher salt vs pink salt.
+While both of these salts are used for seasoning food, there are obvious differences in kosher salt vs pink salt.

-Since kosher salt has larger grains, it does not fully dissolve the way any other salt like table salt, would.
+Since kosher salt has larger grains, it does not fully dissolve the way any other salt like table salt would.
 Then the meat is left out for an hour or so to let out as much blood as possible.
 Once it is done, the bloody slat is washed off.

 Kosher salt is not iodized and some brands may add an anti-caking agent in it.
-While kosher salt is excellent for curing meats, chefs around the world like to use it for seasoning all kinds of foods from vegetables to pasta.
+While kosher salt is excellent for curing meats, chefs around the world use it for seasoning all kinds of foods from vegetables to pasta.